tensorflow/tensorboard/tensorboard/plugins/graph/README.md

 Furthermore, the Hierarchy building phase will compute expensive information about the graph and store it on the data structure, such as templates.
-Template ids are stored on MetaNodes, and are used by the view components to determine node coloring.
+Template ids are stored on MetaNodes, and are used to determine node coloring.
 When 'Color by structure' is enabled, MetaNodes with similar structure are assumed to have the same templateId, and thus assigned the same color.

 The BridgeGraph is not computed at this phase, but instead on-demand by the view components.

 Note: building a Hierarchy modifies the SlimGraph's OpNodes in place!

-**tf_graph_common/hierarchy.ts: build(SlimGraph): Hierarchy**
+**tf_graph_common/hierarchy.ts: SlimGraph -> Hierarchy**

 -   Create an artificial MetaNode for the root.
 -   Create an index of nodes as `Record<nodeId: string,